-During July 2018, communication over DigitalOcean Private Network IPs will be isolated within the account or team where they were created.
-For most users, this security enhancement requires no action.
+During July 2018, communication over DigitalOcean Private Network IPs was isolated within the account or team where they were created.
+For most users, this security enhancement required no action.
 All Droplets that were provisioned with Private Networking will continue to be able to communicate with the other Droplets within the same account or team.

 Combining Private Networking isolation with Cloud Firewalls, Let’s Encrypt SSL Certificates for Load Balancers, SSH keys, and 2FA, provides the security you need to build scalable, robust, and secure production environments.